-- All aquatic animals should be housed in life support/filtration systems with populations of the same health status. - Aquatic life in ill health must be maintained in a holding system that does not share the same water life support/filtration system as healthy aquatic life. - All aquatic animals must go through an acclimation process, when received, that is appropriate for the species. - All aquatic life should be eating readily available commercial diets and acclimated before being sold. - The use of nets should be minimized, and protocols designed to reduce the chance of disruptions of aquatic life slime layers. - Water quality/parameters must be suitable for the specific species housed in each separate aquatic system. - Water quality/parameters in each aquatic system must be monitored regularly (minimum of twice weekly) and documented.
+- All aquatic animals must be housed in life support/filtration systems with populations of the same health status. - Aquatic life in ill health must be maintained in a holding system that does not share the same water life support/filtration system as healthy aquatic life. - All aquatic animals must go through an acclimation process, when received, that is appropriate for the species. - All aquatic life must be eating readily available commercial diets and acclimated before being sold. - The use of nets must be minimized, and protocols designed to reduce the chance of disruptions of aquatic life slime layers. - Water quality/parameters must be suitable for the specific species housed in each separate aquatic system. - Water quality/parameters in each aquatic system must be monitored regularly (minimum of twice weekly) and documented.
 Aquatic life outdoor ponds must be monitored regularly to maintain appropriate water quality.
-Some aquatic systems may have a large enough volume of water replaced daily/weekly that biweekly monitoring is not necessary. - Betta fish should be housed on racks or shelves that have dividers, so the fish do not see each other. - Betta fish not housed on racks or shelves with opaque dividers must have their holding cups physically separated by a minimum of 4 inches horizontally. - Water quality testing may include the following parameters: - Temperature - o pH - Ammonia (NH3) - Nitrite (NO2) - Nitrate (NO3) - Chlorine (CI) - Salinity approximations (Marine and Brackish systems)
+Some aquatic systems may have a large enough volume of water replaced daily/weekly that biweekly monitoring is not necessary. - Betta fish must be housed on racks or shelves that have dividers, so the fish do not see each other. - Betta fish not housed on racks or shelves with opaque dividers must have their holding cups physically separated by a minimum of 4 inches horizontally. - Water quality testing may include the following parameters: - o Temperature - O pH - Ammonia (NH3) - Nitrite (NO2) - Nitrate (NO3) - o Chlorine (CI) - Salinity approximations (Marine and Brackish systems) - Refractometer: Specific Gravity SG, Concentration in parts per thousand ppt

-PALM BEACH, FL (561) 537-5887 WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080 LOS ANGELES, CA (818) 501-0123
+WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080